peturgq/packer/README.md

 Packer build with specified builder: `packer build -only=vmware-iso template.json`

-# CloudStack
+# QStack

-The virtual machine images built for CloudStack are currently made for two types of hypervisors; QEMU/KVM and VMWare.
+The virtual machine images built for QStack are currently made for two types of hypervisors; QEMU/KVM and VMWare.

 ## Templates

-The CloudStack templates are located under `cloudstack`.
+The QStack templates are located under `cloudstack`.
 The linux templates all have their JSON files in this directory.

 The Windows 2012 R2 template is located in a self contained directory `cloudstack/windows`.